Skip to content

 Sounds like a wonderful idea … except when you look into what this means for our drinking water supply, native plants, and wildlife.

-Golden Gate Audubon Society opposes this resolution or, at a minimum, calls for postponing any decision until the SFPUC has completed its study on the impacts, costs, and funding for opening the watershed.
+Golden Gate Bird Alliance opposes this resolution or, at a minimum, calls for postponing any decision until the SFPUC has completed its study on the impacts, costs, and funding for opening the watershed.
 We believe the wording of the resolution itself is contradictory.
 How exactly does opening up the watershed lands protect the water supply and the environmental quality?
 It will not.
 Opening public access to our watershed will have environmental impacts – especially impacts on our drinking water, native plants, birds, and other wildlife – that must be considered.

 Pilarcitos Reservoir in the Peninsula Watershed / Photo by Emma Leonard, Bay Nature